noah978/Delta-Docs/Skins.md

+# Delta Custom Skins

 ### ⚠️ Warning ⚠️
-This tutorial currently lacks any information regarding iPad custom skins.
-Details about iPad skins will be included once they arrive in Delta.
 Be aware that the properties of Delta Skins may change over time.
+Currently, this tutorial lacks any information regarding iPad custom skins.
 Please report any errors in this tutorial by creating a [new issue.](https://github.com/noah978/Delta-Docs/issues/new/choose)

-# Delta Custom Skins

 Delta Emulator was designed with the purpose of allowing custom skins to be produced *by anyone*.
 This allows everyone to create their own skins for either functionality or creativity.
 Please read on if you are interested in making your own skin or just want to know how Delta's custom skins work.